 While Kerbal Space Program 2 never exactly had a proper release date, many fans were still looking forward to realizing their space travel dreams this year.
-However, as announced by Star Theory Games on Twitter, the developers have pushed back Kerbal Space Program 2 to fall 2021.
+However, as announced on Twitter, the developers have pushed back Kerbal Space Program 2 to fall 2021.
 The COVID-19 pandemic has caused some issues for development, and so the team needs more time.

 “We are making a big, expansive game loaded with new features, but doing so will take longer than we previously anticipated,” the announcement reads.
 “With everything going on in the world today due to the COVID-19 outbreak, we’re facing many unique challenges that require more time to safely iterate, create, test, and make KSP2 as great as it can be.”